-A comprehensive list of strategies and suggestions is beyond the scope of one blog entry or even a whole book, but I thought I would list a few suggestions and my favorite strategies for different challenges.
+A comprehensive list of strategies and suggestions is beyond the scope of one blog entry or even a whole book (though we tried with this), but I thought I would list a few suggestions and my favorite strategies for different challenges.

 For starters, parents do need to get in there early.
-Go visit teachers before school starts.
+Go visit teachers before the school year starts.
 E-mail or calls are fine for getting started.
-Face-to-face is best (if not only to put a face on you and your child).
-Talk without your child at first.
-No child wants to sit there for a review of their “problems” (though we eventually want to build self-advocacy by high school).
-Approach the meeting not just from a stand-point of making your child’s life easier, but of making the teacher’s life easier.
+Face-to-face is best (if only to put a face on you and your child).
+Talk without your child there at first.
+No child wants to sit there for a review of their “problems” (though eventually, we want to build self-advocacy for high school).
+Approach the meeting not just from the standpoint of making your child’s life easier, but of making the teacher’s life easier.
 You are there to HELP!

 Build a relationship of team work.
 You know your child best.
 The teacher knows her classroom best.
 Work together to make a plan.
 A teacher may not appreciate hearing, “This is what you need to do for my child,” but will likely be more open to, “These have been the problems in the past.
 This is what has been most helpful for reducing those problems.
 Is that possible in your classroom situation?”

 And if you have no idea what to suggest for reducing the problems, be frank with the teacher about that.
 Ask for her input and ask her how to access more services at school to help understand these problems and develop a plan for reducing them.
 There are a lot of resources a child is legally entitled to in the public school system.
 There are also some resources at most private schools.
 If not, parents may need to seek an evaluation outside of school (ask your pediatrician for ideas).

 Some basic suggestions for general areas of challenge.

 For reading disabilities